-Delaware 95-3038279 (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) 450 North Brand Boulevard, Glendale, California 91203-2306 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (818) 240-6055 Securities registered pursu uant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$.01 Par Value New York Stock Exchange Securities registered pursuan t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known Yes $\boxtimes$ No $\square$ seasoned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required Yes $\square$ No $\boxtimes$ to file reports pursuant to Section 13 or Section 15(d) of the Act. iled all reports required to be filed by Section 13 or $15(d)$ of the nths (or for such shorter period that the registrant was required equirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ pursuant to Item 405 of Regulation S-K is not contained herein, ge, in definitive proxy or information statements incorporated by this Form 10-K. 区 Indicate by check mark whether the registrant is a large See definition of "accelerated filer and large accelerated file accelerated filer, an accelerated filer, or a non-accelerated filer. r" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ State the aggregate market value of the voting and non- of July 3, 2005: \$861 million. -voting common equity held by non-affiliates of the registrant as Indicate the number of shares outstanding of each of th practicable date. e registrant's classes of common stock, as of the latest
+Delaware

+(State or other jurisdiction of incorporation or organization)

+95-3038279 (I.R.S.
+Employer Identification No.)

+450 North Brand Boulevard, Glendale, California

+(Address of principal executive offices)

+91203-2306 (Zip Code)

+Registrant's telephone number, including area code: (818) 240-6055 Securities registered pursuant to Section 12(b) of the Act:

+Title of each class

+Name of each exchange on which registered

+Common Stock, \$.01 Par Value

+New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \boxtimes No \square

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer ⊠

+Accelerated filer □

+Non-accelerated filer □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒

+State the aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant as of July 3, 2005: \$861 million.

+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.